 The Inspirational Beauty of the Rhineland

-Robert Schumann’s 1849 trip through the Rhineland with wife Clara that “felt like a pilgrimage” as they traveled through the castle-bedecked countryside, inspired his Rhenish Symphony.
-Eugen D’Albert was inspired to write his remarkable Cello Concerto by Schumann’s eponymous work.
+Robert Schumann’s 1849 trip through the Rhineland with wife Clara, that “felt like a pilgrimage” through the castle-bedecked countryside, inspired his Rhenish Symphony.
+Eugen D’Albert found inspiration for his remarkable Cello Concerto in Schumann’s eponymous work.

 Symphony No. 3 in A-flat Major, Op.
 97 “Rhenish”